Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

 \subsection{Security and Noise Analyses}

 This section analyzes the potential impacts on the security and noise brought by our proposed schemes.
-Specifically, our protocol involves sharing polynomials computed based on the CNN filters and weights with the client.
-It is demonstrated that the shared information does not leak any of those data about the CNN to the client.
-Additionally, although the random error polynomials $e^{(n)}_\Delta(X)$ used in our design follow a different distribution, no rotation is needed in our proposed scheme.
-As a result, our design has a lower noise level compared to the original HE scheme.
+Specifically, our protocol involves sharing polynomials computed from the CNN filters and weights with the client.
+It is demonstrated that the shared information does not leak any of the data about the CNN to the client.
+Moreover, our proposed scheme does not require any rotations, thereby eliminating the noise introduced by rotation operations.
+As a result, our design achieves a lower noise level compared to the original HE scheme.